 At face value, this infrastructure investment may seem like a lot of progress, and to a degree it is; until you consider that OTELCO services approximately 98,000 subscriber lines, and these buildouts will provide service to approximately 2,080 rural low-density locations at a cost of more than $2,000,000.
 At least we’re not alone; any private company that shares the same fiber technology philosophy that we do is facing the same logistical and financial challenges.

 How do you accelerate rural broadband deployment and maintain a high level of service?

 The key here is service level.
 By simply reducing the bandwidth requirements that define ‘served’, one can boast that more people are ‘served’, but the truth is that the level of service is actually diminished.

 Many communities, recognizing that private providers can only do so much with capital investment, are trying to find ways to expedite FTTP infrastructure in their communities.
 We’ve talked about Leverett MA in the past; Leverett provides an excellent model for a very successful rural municipal broadband deployment.
 We should know; we’ve have had the pleasure to serve as their Internet Service Provider (ISP) for LeverettNet since April of 2017.

-Our experience with Leverett and some other communities that we work with has reaffirmed our belief that public private collaboration, in tangent to our own broadband efforts, is viable way to accelerate rural broadband deployment.
+Our experience with Leverett and some other communities that we work with has reaffirmed our belief that public-private collaboration-in tangent to our own broadband efforts-is a viable way to accelerate rural broadband deployment.
 We are happy to meet with municipalities, within our service footprints and beyond, to explore these collaborations.